Lee4Gitr/frontend-nanodegree-mobile-portfolio/UdacityREADME.md

 ## Website Optimization
 ---
+###Initiating Website:

+Open index.html found in the first folder in your prefered browser (Though the prefered for the website is Google Chrome).

 ### Description:

 This is the Udacity project focusing on optimizing given code using diagnostic tools inside Chrome as well as online resources in the form of web pages and other resources.
 I used GitHub pages to host my site.
 As it stands now, PageSpeed Insights gave me a 95/100 for mobile and 91/100 for desktop in the "Speed" Category.